CompassSecurity/conkeyscan/Readme.md

-# 🙉🙉🙉 Conkeyscan 🙉🙉🙉
+# Conkeyscan

 Scan Confluence Wikis for keywords.
-Inspired by [Snaffler](https://github.com/SnaffCon/Snaffler).

 The approach is using the search functionality and CQL queries to search for keywords in Confluence.

+# PyPI

+Soon

-# Just Run It
+# Run It

 1. Download the latest release [here](https://github.com/CompassSecurity/conkeyscan/releases).